EbubekirFurkanTepeli/stm32f407xx_drivers/README.md

 The repository currently includes drivers for GPIO, SPI, USART, and I2C peripherals.
 Each driver module is tested through experiments designed to validate core functionality and demonstrate integration with other modules.

-This repository serves both as a learning archive for embedded systems enthusiasts and as a professional portfolio showcasing low-level driver development skills.
+This repository serves both as a learning archive for embedded systems enthusiasts and as a portfolio showcasing low-level driver development skills.